Reviewing Sears Hometown and Outlet Stores Inc. (SHOS)'s and J. C. Penney Company Inc. (NYSE:JCP)'s results | New Business Observer

 Liquidity

-Sears Hometown and Outlet Stores Inc. has a Current Ratio of 1.2 and a Quick Ratio of 0.1.
-Competitively, J. C. Penney Company Inc.’s Current Ratio is 1.5 and has 0.2 Quick Ratio.
-J. C. Penney Company Inc.’s better ability to pay short and long-term obligations than Sears Hometown and Outlet Stores Inc.
+The Current Ratio of Sears Hometown and Outlet Stores Inc. is 1.2 while its Quick Ratio stands at 0.1.
+The Current Ratio of rival J. C. Penney Company Inc. is 1.5 and its Quick Ratio is has 0.2.
+J. C. Penney Company Inc. is better equipped to clear short and long-term obligations than Sears Hometown and Outlet Stores Inc.

 Roughly 50.4% of Sears Hometown and Outlet Stores Inc. shares are held by institutional investors while 72% of J. C. Penney Company Inc. are owned by institutional investors.
-Sears Hometown and Outlet Stores Inc.’s share held by insiders are 0.4%.
-Comparatively, J. C. Penney Company Inc. has 5.8% of it’s share held by insiders.
+Insiders held roughly 0.4% of Sears Hometown and Outlet Stores Inc.’s shares.
+Comparatively, 5.8% are J. C. Penney Company Inc.’s share held by insiders.

 Performance